Domestic forests and wood culture in the continental Euro-Atlantic region (1300 – 1600 CE): explaining change and redressing biased perspectives

 Woodlands in the continental Euro-Atlantic region became heavily exploited from the Late Middle Ages onwards.
 The timber demand of growing cities and fleets promoted changes in oak (Quercus sp.) forestry practices and long-distance timber trade, aiming to provide a fast and sustainable turnover of construction wood.

-Changes in Building Practices
+Changes in Timber Practices

 Progressively, changes in timber-framed buildings and ship designs took place during the 15th and 16th centuries, concurrently with shifts in woodworking techniques.
 Whether and how these changes and shifts in wood culture were interrelated is still a debated question.